AFI's 100 Years...100 Movies: Criticisms

-As with awards, the list of those who vote and the final vote tally are not released to the public, nor the criteria for how the 400 nominated films have been selected.
+As with awards, the list of those who vote and the final vote tally are not released to the public.

 On June 26, 1998, the Chicago Reader published an article by film critic Jonathan Rosenbaum which offers a detailed response to the movies in the AFI list, as well as criticism of the AFI's appropriation of British films, such as Lawrence of Arabia (albeit with aforementioned American funding) and The Third Man.
 Rosenbaum also produced an alternative list of 100 American movies that he felt had been overlooked by the AFI.
 Rosenbaum chose to present this alternative list alphabetically since to rank them according to merit would be "tantamount to ranking oranges over apples or declaring cherries superior to grapes."

-The AFI's 100 Years...100 Movies (10th Anniversary Edition) list includes five titles from Rosenbaum's list (including Do the Right Thing), and the accompanying promotional poster lists the titles in alphabetical order.
+The AFI's 100 Years...100 Movies (10th Anniversary Edition) list includes three films from Rosenbaum's list (The General, Intolerance and Do the Right Thing), and the accompanying promotional poster lists the titles in alphabetical order.